openvinotoolkit/openvino/docs/ops/sort/NonMaxSuppression_5.md

 The output tensor is filled with 0s for output tensor elements if the total number of selected boxes is less than the output tensor size.

 *   **2**: `selected_scores` -  tensor of type *T_THRESHOLDS* and shape `[min(num_boxes, max_output_boxes_per_class) * num_batches * num_classes, 3]` containing information about scores for each selected box as triplets `[batch_index, class_index, box_score]`.
-The output tensor is filled with 0s for output tensor elements if the total number of selected boxes is less than the output tensor size. box_score]`.
+The output tensor is filled with 0s for output tensor elements if the total number of selected boxes is less than the output tensor size.
 Optional.

 *   **3**: `valid_outputs` -  scalar of type *T_IND* representing the total number of selected boxes.
 Optional.